 3. Can you brief about the company’s future projects?

-There are few questions even though your intentions are right might give you a bad image.
+There are a few questions even though your intentions are right might give you a bad image.
 Never put questions like about the organization’s future projects at all.
-Because this might show either you are unaware about the organization’s details else it will show that you are unsecured about your job.
+Because this might show either you are unaware of the organization’s details else it will show that you are unsecured about your job.

 4. Can you give me an idea about my working hours?

 It is very good to know that you are ready to know about the organization entirely.
 But this does not mean you can demand to know all the details right at the interview date.
-Questions about working hours, number of leaves and vacations can be asked later but not at the end of the interview.
+Questions about working hours, number of leaves and vacations can ask later but not at the end of the interview.

 5. What are the employee benefits which is very unique in your organization?

-Never ask questions which might make them thing you are too cautious abut your job.
-Questions like employee benefits, or your leave deductions can be asked sometime later and not at the end of the interview.
+Never ask questions which might make them think you are too cautious about your job.
+Questions like employee benefits, or your leave deductions can ask sometime later and not at the end of the interview.

 6. Is my boss a female or a male?

 This will ruin your image as well nothing is going to change even after you know who is going to be your boss.
-So, it is better to avoid talk these topics at the end of the interview.
+So, it is better to avoid talking about these topics at the end of the interview.

-Every one will be excited to be great at their job to get a hike very soon.
+Everyone will be excited to be great at their job to get a hike very soon.
 But this does not mean you can exhibit your emotions right at the interview.
 Questioning about the time limit for your hike or about your future improvements is not so appropriate at the end of the interview day.

 9. What will be my situation in your office if I dislike my colleagues or my team?

 Every job seeker might have few doubts or insecurities about their job.
-Or there might be few bad experiences in their previous job.
+Or there might be a few bad experiences in their previous job.
 This cannot be explicitly exhibited to the interviewer as they might get confused or suspicious about your behavior in the future.
 Hence, do not express your fear to the interviewer.

-Another most common expressions of an job seeker is to know about their plans of sending you abroad for an on site.
-Yes, every one has a dream to work from foreign countries but this does not mean you can ask this question to know about their plans for your job.
+Another most common expressions of a job seeker are to know about their plans of sending you abroad for an on-site.
+Yes, everyone has a dream to work from foreign countries but this does not mean you can ask this question to know about their plans for your job.

 11. Do I have flexibility in timings if I finish my job?

-Its natural no one will want to stay in office, after they finish their job.
+Its natural no one will want to stay in office after they finish their job.
 But this does not mean all organizations will have flexible work timings to send their employees as soon as they finish their job.
 It is better not to expect these things right at the end of the interview.

 12. How long have you been here in this office?

 Job seekers should always know where to limit their questions when they intend to ask the interviewer.
 Be careful about your questions as few of them might be an introvert or few might not like asking any questions about something personal.

 It is good that a job seeker should be aware of all good and happenings about inside the company but this does not mean you can get into all topics right at the end of the interview.

 14. Are you married or do you have children?

-It is very common that all of us are interested in social media and you are eager to get into touch will the interviewer through social media.
-But there might be few people who are really away from social media.
+Commonly, all of us interest in social media and you are eager to get into touch will the interviewer through social media.
+But there might be few people who are away from social media.

 16. Tell me when you will do a background check.

-Background checks are very common procedure followed by most of the organizations.
+Background checks are a very common procedure followed by most of the organizations.
 So, it is not needed to ask them this question about their responsibilities.
 This might also bring reverse reactions like something suspicious about your curiosity about background checks.

-Every employee will need some personal breaks from the routine in office.
-And most the organizations does not restrict too much from not taking breaks or checking personal emails.
+Every employee will need some personal breaks from the routine in the office.
+And most organizations do not restrict too much from not taking breaks or checking personal emails.

 18. Do I get a separate cabin?

-But never put questions about under performance because there are chances you can be misunderstood that you are scared about your future.
+But never put questions about underperformance because there are chances you can be misunderstood that you are scared about your future.
 So, stay away from negative questions.

 20. How many job seekers are been interviewed for the same role?

-Never show you are eager to know about the competition involved for the same job role.
+Never show you are eager to know about the competition involved in the same job role.
 This will give a negative impact on you.
 Be confident about your performance and stick to your interview than knowing about someone else.

 21. Is that rumor true?

-So, be conscious about what you speak and stick to relevant topics to the interview.
-Hope this post helps you to know about the questions which are to be avoided at the end of the interview.
+So, be conscious of what you speak and stick to relevant topics to the interview.
+Hope this post helps you to know about the bad questions which are to be avoided at the end of the interview.